8 must-haves in your production site visitor policy

 5. Emergency procedures

-There’s no way to predict exactly when a natural disaster will strike your production site or an intruder will enter, but there is a way to plan and prepare.
-In the emergency section of your visitor policy, include clear instructions such as evacuation protocols, assembly points, and emergency contact information.
+There’s no way to predict exactly when a natural disaster will strike your production site, or an intruder will enter, but there is a way to plan and prepare.
+In the emergency section of your visitor policy, include clear instructions such as evacuation protocols, assembly points, and contact details for prompt emergency response.
 This information should be easily accessible in your facility and communicated to your visitors during the sign-in process.

 6. Data protection & privacy

 Your visitor policy should also include a section on data protection and privacy.
-Your facility may have data compliance laws to abide by such as the General Data Protection Regulation (GDPR) or other regional laws.
-So be sure to clearly outline how visitor information will be collected, stored, and used.
+Your facility may have data compliance laws to abide by, such as the GDPR or the California Consumer Privacy Act (CCPA).
+So, be sure to spell out how visitor information will be collected, stored, and used.

 7. Violations

-It’s always a good idea to be prepared with the process that is needed to deal with violations of the policy.
-For example, if a visitor doesn’t watch the required video or refuses to sign necessary documents, what should your front desk administrator do?
+It's always a good idea to be prepared to deal with policy violations.
+For example, if a visitor doesn't watch the required video or refuses to sign necessary documents, what should your front desk administrator do?
 Should they call security or reschedule the visitor to come another time?
-These are questions that you’ll want to think through and include answers to in your policy.
+These are questions that you'll want to think through and include answers to in your policy.

 8. Communication & training

-Why it’s important to have a consistent visitor policy
+Why you need a VMS to create a consistent visitor policy

 AUTHOR BIO